Weak singularities of 3-D Euler equations and restricted regularity of Navier Stokes equation solutions with time dependent force terms: Abstract

 \section{Abstract}

-A class of singular solutions of the $3$-D Euler equation corresponds to a class of singular solutions of the incompressible Navier Stokes equation with time dependent force terms, as the time-dependent force term can be chosen such that it cancels the viscosity term of the incompressible Navier Stokes equation.
-In this context classical solution branches of the three dimensional incompressible Euler equation are constructed where a vorticity component blows up at some point after finite time for regular velocity component data.
+A class of singular solutions of the $3$D Euler equation corresponds to a class of singular solutions of the incompressible Navier Stokes equation with time dependent force terms, as the time-dependent force terms can be chosen such that they cancel the viscosity terms of the incompressible Navier Stokes equation.
+In this context classical solution branches of the three dimensional incompressible Euler equation are constructed where at least one vorticity component blows up at some point after finite time for regular velocity component data.
 Furthermore, we show that there are classical solution branches with $C^k\cap H^k$-data for $k\geq 2$ which develop weak singularities (kinks) at some point of space time in $C^{k-1}\setminus C^{k}$ for any $k\geq 2$ after finite time.
 The time-local solution branches of the Euler equation are obtained by viscosity limits of solutions of Navier-Stokes-type viscosity ($\nu$)-extensions of time-reversed Euler-type equations.
-Here, Lipschitz continuity of the Leray projection term and the Burgers term and Lipschitz continuity of spatial first order derivatives of the Leray projection term and the Burgers term are used in local time iteration schemes in terms of convolutions with the Gaussian of dispersion $\nu$ and first order spatial derivatives of this Gaussian.
-For the time reversed equations and their Navier Stokes type equation data with singular vorticity at the origin and strong polynomial decay are used.
-The functional solution increment and derivatives up to some order, i.e. the solution minus the spatially convoluted data snd spatial derivatives of this increment up to some order, preserve strong polynomial decay of some order.
+Here, Lipschitz continuity of (spatial first order derivatives of) the Leray projection term and the Burgers term are used in local time iteration schemes in terms of convolutions with the Gaussian of dispersion $\nu$ and first order spatial derivatives of this Gaussian.
+For the time reversed equations and related Navier Stokes type equation extensions data with singular vorticity at the origin and strong polynomial decay are used.
+The functional solution increment and derivatives up to some order, i.e., the solution minus the spatially convoluted data snd spatial derivatives of this increment up to some order, preserve strong polynomial decay of some order.
 This polynomial decay of the local time solution is strong enough such that compactness arguments can be constructed in classical Banach spaces.
 The Lipschitz continuity of the first order derivatives of the Leray projection term and of the Burgers term implies that regularity is gained after any finite time for the time-reversed equation.
-This result can be sharpened in the sense that the second order derivatives of of the Leray projection term of a local solution are Lipschitz even for a viscosity limit.
+This result can be sharpened in the sense that the second order derivatives of the Leray projection term of a local solution are Lipschitz even in a viscosity limit.
 As a consequence, the original Euler equation has a solution branch which develops singular solutions or kinks from regular data after some finite time.

 2010 Mathematics Subject Classification.
 35Q31, 76N10